mandy0216/deepfake/README.md

 csvdir : directory for saving csv file. (our csvdir - 'csv' has 2 subdirectory train, val)

-python TIMIT_data_process.py --imgdir /root/data/deepfakeTIMIT --csvdir /root/csv
+!python ./dataProcess/TIMIT_data_process.py --imgdir ./deepfake_detection/deepfakeTIMIT --csvdir ./deepfake_detection/csv

 ### UADFV
 The dataset can be downloaded from the following link: